 - 2 tbsp sliced almonds

 - Marinate chicken with salt, chilli powder, garlic and ginger for 1 hour.

-- Bake the chicken in the oven at 350 degrees.
+- Bake the chicken in a preheated 400 degree oven for 40 minutes.

 - Heat the oil and butter in a saucepan and fry the onions till they are Golden Brown.

 - Add the prunes and almonds and fry for a minute.

 - Add the tomato sauce and cook for about 5 mins, on med heat,